 St Teresa's Catholic Primary School

-At St Teresa’s Catholic Primary School we strive for our children to be a ‘Primary Literate Pupils’.
+At St Teresa’s Catholic Primary School we strive for our children to be ‘Primary Literate Pupils’.

 By the end of Key Stage 2, we aim for a child to be able to: